Strata Fees, Accounts, Payment, Budget and More!

-Strata Fees, Accounts, Payment, Budget and More!**

-  Sinking Fund or Maintenance Plans::Sinking funds, (or “Maintenance plans” or “reserve funds”) are a form of budgeting for major expenditures, projects or covering unexpected costs.
-The funds can be used towards painting, purchasing and installing new equipment, roof replacement. general refurbishments, repairs to common areas and major repairs.
+Sinking Fund or Maintenance Plans::Sinking funds, (or “Maintenance plans” , “reserve funds” or “Capital works fund”) are a form of budgeting for major expenditures, projects or covering unexpected expenses.
+The sinking fund can be used towards painting, purchasing and installing new equipment, roof replacement. general refurbishments, repairs to common areas and major repairs.
 The aim of the fund is to cover long term maintenance of the property to ensure that it remains in a state of good order.
 Funds are raised in advance in anticipation of future expenditures, thereby reducing financial surprises and hardship.

 Maintenance plans are important to proactively help plan for major forecasted expenditures.
 Then with issues being dealt with in a timely manner, the forecasting and funding reduces further complications of reactive funding.
-One example would be a building painting project that is postponed for consideration and then further postponed as levies are raised.
+One example would be a building painting project that is postponed for consideration and then further postponed as strata levies are raised.
 By the time the project starts, severe paint deterioration has caused wood rotting which further increases the scope of work required, increases the cost of the project, and threatens property values and sales.
 Maintenance plans budget for total replacement of building components rather than estimating or considering maintenance or repairs.
 There are certain benefits to implementing one for your body corporate.